-- Before executing staple, make sure the number of the collated sets and the output tray for staple are specified. - D When using this option, the optional finisher unit is required. - □ When printing with this option, be sure to specify the optional finisher using the value of "finisherproof" or "finishershift", for example "outbin=finisherproof".
-For more information about the optional finisher unit, see P.24 "Output Tray".
+- Limitation - □ This function is only for PostScript 3. - Before executing staple command, make sure the number of the collated sets and the output tray for staple are specified. - □ When using this option, the optional finisher unit is required. - When printing with this option, be sure to specify the optional finisher using the value of "finisherproof" or "finishershift", for example "outbin=finisherproof".
+For more information about the optional finisher unit, see p.25 "Output Tray".

-Available staple positions may vary depending the type of installed output tray.
-For more information about staple, see the Printer Unit Type 1045 Printer Reference 2 provided as a PDF file on the CD-ROM labeled "Operating Instructions for Printer".
+□ Available staple positions may vary depending on the type of installed output tray.
+For more information about staple, see the Printer Reference 2 provided as a PDF file on the CD-ROM labeled "Operating Instructions".